-Accounting principles generally accepted in the United States of America require that the Management's Discussion and Analysis on pages 4 through 14, the Budgetary Comparison Schedule and related notes, the Schedule of the CRA's Proportionate Share of the Net Pension Liability - FRS and HIS, and the Schedule of Contributions - FRS and HIS on pages 46 through 51 be presented to supplement the financial statements be presented to supplement the financial statements.
-Such information is the responsibility of management and, although not a part of the financial statements, is required by the Governmental Accounting Standards Board who considers it to be an essential part of financial reporting for placing the financial statements in an appropriate operational, economic, or historical context.
-We have applied certain limited procedures to the required supplementary information in accordance with GAAS, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the financial statements, and other knowledge we obtained during our audit of the financial statements.
+Accounting principles generally accepted in the United States of America require that the Management's Discussion and Analysis on pages 4 through 12, the Budgetary Comparison Schedule and related notes, the Schedules of the CRA's Proportionate Share of Net Pension Liability - FRS and HIS, and the Schedules of Contributions - FRS and HIS on pages 44 through 50 be presented to supplement the basic financial statements.
+Such information is the responsibility of management and, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
+We have applied certain limited procedures to the required supplementary information in accordance with GAAS, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
 We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.